The Minnesota Vikings and the Buffalo Bills are two of the 12 NFL teams without a Super Bowl ring.

 Detroit Lions

-Photo by Christian Petersen/Getty Images
+Photo by Harry How/Getty Images

 RELATED: The Curse of Bobby Layne Still Haunts the Detroit Lions More Than 60 Years Later

 Lions fans deserve a hug.
 Not one of those quick hugs, but one of those hugs where you embrace for at least 10 seconds and let them know the fate of their franchise isn't their fault.
-Then you give them a warm pat on the shoulder after you release and say "Everything's going to be all right" even though you know it's not.
+Then you give them a warm pat on the shoulder after you release and say "everything's going to be all right" even though you know it's not.

 Cleveland Browns